Aikiro42/Project-45/docs/branch-changelogs/change.trigger-time.md

 # New
 - Added the **Burstfire Receiver**, which makes weapons burstfire.
 This cannot be installed on manual-feed weapons.
 - Added the **Aegisalt, Ferozium, Violium and Ornate Triggers**, which decrease weapon trigger time.
 Can only be installed on ballistic weapons.
+- Added the **Gauss Driver**, which gives the weapon some charge time for overcharge damage.

 # Changes
 - Separated trigger time from the actual firing rate.
 That is, if you have an autofire gun that has a higher trigger time than the cycle time, the time it takes to start firing the weapon is longer than the time it takes for the weapon to fire subsequent shots.